How did it happen that Prague become the cradle of the world's two most succesful film festival software systems?

-Eventival was founded as a UK company in November 2008 near Fontainebleau, France, by Adrian Johnson, Tomas Prasek a Cha Yeo Myoung (Dawna).
+Eventival was founded as a UK company in November 2008 near Fontainebleau, France, by Adrian Johnson, Tomas Prasek a Cha "Dawna" Yeo Myoung.

 The original plan, however, was something entirely different.

-Tomas and Dawna moved to France where Adrian was based, and with their knowledge of the film festival operations and Adrian's programming skills, the company began to develop the Eventival platform, aiming to create a tool that would be useful to festival organisers in all stages of the event, simplify the organisational proces, improve their communication, increase their visibility and impact, and offer better services to professional visitors.
+Dawna and I moved to France where Adrian was based, and with our knowledge of the film festival operations and Adrian's programming skills, we began to develop Eventival, aiming to create a tool that would be useful to festival organisers in all stages of the event, simplify the organisational proces, improve their communication, increase their visibility and impact, and offer better services to professional visitors.

-Eventival was a huge success from the start, attracting the attention of over fifty film festivals at the Berlinale 2009, and immediately securing major clients like AFI Fest, Ventana Sur, Bergen IFF, the Giffoni Festival and, most importantly, the Toronto IFF.
+It was a big success from the start.
+At the Berlinale 2009, we attracted the attention of over fifty film festivals, and secured major clients like AFI Fest, Ventana Sur, Bergen IFF, the Giffoni Festival and, rather shockingly, the Toronto IFF.
 However, the company was understaffed, and despite enormous motivation, energy and work put into the development, it proved impossible to complete the platform on time.
-In August 2009, Tomas and Dawna moved back to Prague, set up a new Eventival as a Czech company, and started from zero: this time with a large development team and a graphic design company that has remained its partner to this day.
+In August 2009, Dawna and I moved back to Prague, turned Eventival into a Czech company, and started from zero: this time with a proper development team, a UX designer, and an investor.

-Today, the Eventival company is regarded as the leading innovator in festival technology and a resource of globally applicable knowledge and expertise in the film festival industry, its Eventival software is used by film festivals and event organisers all over the world, and its range of services and global influence is constantly growing.
+Today, Eventival is regarded as the leading innovator in festival technology and the resource of globally applicable knowledge and expertise in the film festival industry.
+Its software is used by film festivals and event organisers all over the world, and the range of services it provides and the relevance for the festival industry keep growing.

 Eventival has clients in nearly 50 countries and its services are used by over half a million filmmakers and film industry professionals all over the world.